ChibiOS/ChibiOS/demos/ARMCM3-STM32F103-FATFS-GCC/readme.txt

 This demo shows how to integrate the FatFs file system and use the SPI and MMC drivers.
 The demo flashes the board LED using a thread and monitors the MMC slot for a card insertion.
-By pressing the button located on the board while a card is inserted a directory dump on the serial port is performed, if a card is not inserted then the test procedure is activated.
+When a card is inserted then the file system is mounted and the LED flashes faster.
+A command line shell is spawned on SD2, all the interaction with the demo is performed using the command shell, type "help" for a list of the available commands.

 ** Build Procedure **